 All HIPAA Rule protections applied to the provision of in person health care is applicable to telehealth.
 During a telehealth appointment, all HIPAA covered health care providers are expected to protect the privacy and confidentiality of the patient in accordance with HIPAA Rules.
-However, during the COVID-19 pandemic, the Health and Human Services (HHS), Office of Civil Rights (OCR) recognizes that telehealth services are necessary, but may not in all situations, fully comply with HIPAA.
-As a result OCR has issued a statement saving they will enforce HIPAA rules with discretion to ensure essential health care is delivered during this national health emergency.
-OCR has provided guidance on HIPPA compliant telehealth platforms and additional protections available to health care providers using telehealth communication technologies.
-They have also provided additional direction in a published bulletin advising covered entities of both flexibilities available and obligations that remain in effect under HIPAA.
+Post the COVID-19 pandemic, the Health and Human Services (HHS), Office of Civil Rights (OCR) continues to recognize that telehealth services are a necessary and essential component of health care.

+As of May 11, 2023, the OCR has issued an updated statement saying OCR continues to support the use of telehealth after the public health emergency by providing a transition period for health care providers to make any changes to their operations needed to provide telehealth in a private and secure manner in compliance with the HIPAA Rules.
+OCR continues to provide guidance on HIPPA compliant telehealth platforms and additional protections available to health care providers using telehealth communication technologies.
 OCR also suggests that HIPAA covered health care providers who would like additional privacy protections for telehealth while using video communication products should provide such services through technology vendors that are HIPAA compliant and will enter into HIPAA business associate agreements (BAAs) in connection with the provision of their video communication products.
 The list below includes vendors that state they provide HIPAA-compliant video communication products and some vendors that will enter into additional HIPAA BAA with covered health care provider entities.